ManderaGeneral/generallibrary/README.md

  * Make SigInfo's callableObject changeable and store all variables when setting them
  * DuckTyping class for versions.py
  * PackageVersion class for versions.py
+ * Change getLocalFeaturesAsMD to allow cls or even obj and also *args.